tiZyJoshi/TheMonolithProblem/README.md

 + Use a better method to find initial service positions and velocities
 + I feel like the springs are way too strong right now
 + Use a second collider to try and drive services away from each other
++ find better parameters for the kmeans clustering algorithm.
+Obvious clusters shouldnt be separated like on the second to last screenshot.
++ The number of clusters currently can be defined by the user in the Unity Editor.
+This is a hard set value and should probably be more dynamic for better results.
 + Use dots/ecs/jobs... for performance
 + Use a computeshader for performance
 + when the performance is no issue, implement more complex springs :)